S-0482

 Plain Language

-For all minor account holders, companion chatbot platforms must: (1) unconditionally disclose that the user is interacting with AI, and (2) provide a clear and conspicuous notification at the beginning of each interaction and at least every hour during continuing interactions reminding the minor to take a break and that the chatbot is AI-generated, not human.
-The hourly notification is a default setting — it applies automatically without requiring the minor or parent to enable it.
-Compare to CA SB 243's three-hour interval; Florida's one-hour interval is more frequent.
+For all minor account holders, companion chatbot platforms must (1) unconditionally disclose that the user is interacting with AI, and (2) provide a clear, conspicuous notification at the start of every interaction and at least once every hour during continuing interactions reminding the minor to take a break and that the chatbot is AI-generated, not human.
+The hourly notification is a minimum — platforms may notify more frequently.
+Both obligations are unconditional for minor accounts; there is no 'reasonable person' trigger.

 Statutory Text